pytest-dev/pyfakefs/docs/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The first approach is to allow pyfakefs to automatically find all real file functions and modules,
 and stub these out with the fake file system functions and modules.
-This is the simplest approch if you are using separate unit tests.
+This is the simplest approach if you are using separate unit tests.
 The usage is explained in the pyfakefs wiki page
 `Automatically find and patch file functions and modules <https://github.com/jmcgeheeiv/pyfakefs/wiki/Automatically-find-and-patch-file-functions-and-modules>`__
 and demonstrated in files ``example.py`` and ``example_test.py``.